durgashree15/K-PL50/README.md

 # K-PL50
-A pipeline to predict the IC50 values between proteins from a particular family and small molecules.
+A pipeline to predict the IC50 values between proteins from a particular family and small molecules using Autoencoder, BERT models and libraries that calculate physical and chemical properties of interacting components.

 The manusript for the work conducted is under construction.